Management System + Operational Leadership

 Strategy Deployment Re-Energizes Electronics Service Center

 The company services and refurbishes electronic devices for a global client base.
-It established the Sömmerda site in 2007 to provide outsourcing services for Fujitsu Technology Solutions.
+It established the Sömmerda site to provide outsourcing services for Fujitsu Technology Solutions.
 Over time, by offering after-sales support as well as repair and maintenance, its customer base expanded to include Apple, ASUS, Fujitsu, Honeywell, TeleCash, VeriFone and other well-known electronics brands.

 The Turnaround Begins

-In April 2014, TBM advisors began working with managers in Sömmerda.
+It was then that TBM advisors began working with managers in Sömmerda.
 We helped identify areas with high immediate potential, then facilitated several kaizen workshops to engage the workforce in uncovering the root cause of the issues and implement streamlined processes.
 Following these successes, management decided to develop a comprehensive operational improvement program for the site using the strategy deployment process (also known as hoshin kanri).